karpathy/nanoGPT/README.md

 $ python prepare.py
 ```

 To download and tokenize the [OpenWebText](https://huggingface.co/datasets/openwebtext) dataset.
 This will create a `train.bin` and `val.bin` which holds the GPT2 BPE token ids in one sequence, stored as raw uint16 bytes.
 Then we're ready to kick off training.
 The training script currently by default tries to reproduce the smallest GPT-2 released by OpenAI, i.e. the 124M version of GPT-2.
-We can demo train as follows on a single device, though I encourage you to read the code and see all of the settings and paths up top in the file:
+We can train as follows on a single device, though I encourage you to read the code and see all of the settings and paths up top in the file:

 ```
 $ python train.py